Skip to main content

 We will not respond to correspondence (in any format) that contains statements that are abusive to staff or contains allegations that lack substantive evidence.
 Where we can, we will return the correspondence.
 We will explain why and say that we consider the language used to be offensive, unnecessary and unhelpful and ask the sender to stop using such language.
 We will state that we will not respond to their correspondence if the action or behaviour continues.

 We have to take action when unreasonable behaviour impairs the functioning of our office.
-We aim to do this in a way that allows a complaint to progress through our process.
+We aim to do this in a way that allows a complaint or concern to progress through our processes.

 Actions we may take:

-Where a complainer repeatedly phones, visits the office, raises repeated issues or sends large numbers of documents where their relevance isn’t clear we may decide to:
+Where someone repeatedly phones, visits the office, raises repeated issues or sends large numbers of documents where their relevance isn’t clear we may decide to:

-- Limit contact to telephone calls from the complainer at set times on set days
+• Limit contact to telephone calls at set times on set days

-- Restrict contact to a nominated member of ESC staff who will deal with future calls or correspondence from the complainer
+• Restrict contact to a nominated member of ESC staff who will deal with future calls or correspondence

-- Restrict contact from the complainer to writing only
+• Restrict contact from the individual to writing only

-- Return any documents to the complainer or, in extreme cases, advise the complainer that further irrelevant documents will be destroyed
+• Return any documents or, in extreme cases, advise that further irrelevant documents will be destroyed

-When an ESC employee makes an immediate decision in response to offensive, aggressive or abusive behaviour, the complainer is advised at the time of the incident.
-When a decision has been made by senior management, a complainer will always be given the reason in writing (this can be supplemented if written communication is not the most appropriate form for the individual) as to why a decision has been made to restrict future contact, the restricted contact arrangements and, if relevant, the length of time that these restrictions will be in place.
-This ensures that the complainer has a record of the decision.
+When an ESC employee makes an immediate decision in response to offensive, aggressive or abusive behaviour, the person is advised at the time of the incident.
+When a decision has been made by senior management, we will give the reasons in writing (this can be supplemented if written communication is not the most appropriate form for the individual) as to why a decision has been made to restrict future contact, the restricted contact arrangements and, if relevant, the length of time that these restrictions will be in place.
+This ensures that the individual has a record of the decision.

 Overall responsibility for policy implementation, monitoring and review lies with ESC.
 Everyone covered by the scope of the policy is obliged to adhere to, and facilitate implementation of the policy.
 Appropriate action will be taken to inform all new and existing employees and others covered by the scope of the existence of the policy and their role in adhering to it.
 The policy will be reviewed at such times as legislation or a change to the ESC policy position requires it.
 The policy will be made available to the general public.

 It is important that a decision can be reconsidered.
-A complainer can appeal a decision to restrict contact.
+The individual can appeal a decision to restrict contact.
 If they do this, we will only consider arguments that relate to the restriction and not to either the complaint made to us or to our decision to close a complaint.

-An appeal could include, for example, a complainer saying that:
+An appeal could include, for example, someone saying that:

-The Commissioner, who will not have been involved in the original decision, will consider the appeal.
-They have discretion to quash or vary the restriction as they think best.
-They will make their decision based on the evidence available to them.
-They must advise the complainer in writing (this can be supplemented if written communication is not the most appropriate form for the individual) that either the restricted contact arrangements still apply, or a different course of action has been agreed.
+The Commissioner, who was not involved in the original decision, will consider the appeal.
+They have discretion to change or cancel the restriction based on the evidence available to them.
+We will advise the person in writing or in another, appropriate format - explaining whether the restricted contact arrangements will continue or if a new approach has been agreed.

 There is no further route of appeal in cases in which the Commissioner has invoked the policy and once the Commissioner has made a final decision.

-Where a person claims there has been misconduct on the part of the Commissioner or their staff, a complaint may be made to the Scottish Public Services Ombudsman (SPSO) (see the Complaints Handling Procedure).
-The correspondent will be advised of their right (if appropriate) to complain to the SPSO.
+If someone alleges misconduct by the Commissioner or their staff, they may file a complaint with the Scottish Public Services Ombudsman (SPSO) (see the Complaints Handling Procedure).
+We will inform individuals of their right (if appropriate) to make such a complaint.

 Making a complaint